Observation of renormalization group invariance in symmetry-restored nuclear lattice effective field theory: Introduction

 The renormalization of nuclear EFT in the continuum has been a long-standing issue since its initial development for constructing nuclear forces~\cite{weinberg1991effective, weinberg1992three}.
 In the EFT framework, several momentum cutoffs separate physical low-momentum degrees of freedom from irrelevant high-momentum modes.
 Predictions from EFT should be independent of the specific cutoff value within controlled systematic uncertainties~\cite{epelbaum2009modern, machleidt2011chiral,RevModPhys.92.025004, epelbaum2020high}.
-According to Wilsonian RG theory, irrelevant degrees of freedom are integrated out into cutoff-dependent parameters called low-energy constants (LECs)~\cite{kvinikhidze2007wilsonian, harada2013wilsonian, doi:10.1142/S021830131641007X, epelbaum2017wilsonian, Epelbaum_2018}.
+According to Wilsonian RG theory, irrelevant degrees of freedom are integrated out into cutoff-dependent parameters called low-energy constants (LECs)~\cite{kvinikhidze2007wilsonian,harada2013wilsonian, doi:10.1142/S021830131641007X, epelbaum2017wilsonian, Epelbaum_2018, kvinikhidze2018renormalisation}.
 RG invariance requires readjusting the LECs to compensate for cutoff variations.
 Current RG analyses in nuclear EFT have predominantly focused on two- and three-body systems~\cite{kaplan1996nucleon,kaplan1998new, bedaque1999renormalization, bedaque1999three, BEDAQUE2000357, epelbaum2017renormalization, epelbaum2018not,epelbaum2020renormalize, gasparyan2023renormalization}.
 Investigations extending to heavier nuclei like $^4$He and $^{16}$O have been recently persued using modern many-body approaches~\cite{PhysRevA.70.052101,PLATTER2005254,refId0, KIRSCHER2013335, PhysRevLett.122.143001, yang2023importance, Contessi:2025xue}.
 Despite this, RG invariance of nuclear EFT in many-body systems remains inadequately established.
-Understanding how EFT renormalizes on the lattice would not only significantly improve the precision of NLEFT calculations, but also provide an alternative perspective for resolving the challenges in the continuum.
-A recent example in this regard concerns conflicting calculations of the $^4$He monopole transition form factor.
-Traditional \textit{ab initio} nuclear methods~\cite{PhysRevLett.110.042503, PhysRevLett.130.152502} differ from experiments by a factor of two, while lattice calculations agree closely with the data~\cite{meissner2024ab}.
-Variable lattice spacing offers a pathway to connect discrete lattice formulations with the continuum, potentially clarifying the origin of such discrepancies.
+Note that the lattice formulation of EFT can yield outcomes substantially different from its continuum counterpart, as demonstrated in recent calculations of the $^4$He monopole transition form factor~\cite{PhysRevLett.110.042503, PhysRevLett.130.152502, meissner2024ab}.
+It is therefore valuable to conduct separate and in-depth studies of the distinct properties of the lattice formalism, particularly its renormalization.
+A clear understanding of EFT renormalization on the lattice would not only improve the precision of NLEFT calculations but also offer an alternative perspective for addressing the challenges in renormalizing continuum EFTs.

 In this work, we focus on the lattice formalism and systematically investigate the dependence of the few-body observables ($A \leq 4$) on the cutoff.
 One of the essential differences between the lattice and continuum regulators is that the cubic lattice violates several critical symmetries such as the rotational symmetry and Galilean invariance.
 These lattice artifacts introduce unphysical contamination into NLEFT predictions and should be eliminated before comparing with the experiments.
 This has been achieved through either numerical averaging over symmetry groups like SO(3)~\cite{lu2014breaking, lu2015breaking} or supplementing the Hamiltonian with specific counterterms to restore symmetries~\cite{EPJA54-233, li2019galilean, elhatisari2024wavefunction}.
 The latter approach resembles the Symanzik improvement scheme widely used in lattice quantum chromodynamics (QCD), which introduces irrelevant operators to cancel lattice artifacts and accelerate convergence toward the continuum limit~\cite{symanzik1983continuum, symanzik1983continuum2}.
 Although in NLEFT it remains far from clear whether there is a well-defined continuum limit, we can nevertheless investigate how symmetry breaking and restoration affect the evolution of the observables.